dail8859/DoxyIt/README.md

  */
 ```

-<b>Note:</b> If DoxyIt is configured to use long strings to indicate the start of a comment block, only the first 3 characters need to be typed.
+**Note:** If DoxyIt is configured to use long strings to indicate the start of a comment block, only the first 3 characters need to be typed.
 For example:
 ```
 /**|
 ```